-- The LCR (Liquidity Coverage Ratio) tests the liquidity buffer against a pre-defined outflow of financial liabilities over a 30 day period; - The NSFR (Net Stable Funding Ratio) compares available liquidity against required liquidity over at period of at least one-year; - The AER (Asset Encumbrance Ratio) compares the amount of unencumbered assets with the volume of protected deposits.
+- · The LCR (Liquidity Coverage Ratio) tests the liquidity buffer against a pre-defined outflow of financial liabilities over a 30 day period. - · The NSFR (Net Stable Funding Ratio) compares available liquidity against required liquidity over at least - The AER (Asset Encumbrance Ratio) compares the amount of unencumbered assets with the volume of protected deposits.